oslabs-beta/starfleet/README.md

 npm install apollo-server graphql
 ```

-and then modify your package.json file to start with the newly generated server file!
+modify your package.json file, and then run npm start to test it out in a GraphQL playground!

 ## Deployment